 For a small Island, Jersey has a healthy and vibrant retail sector with diverse product offerings.
 Across the Island you can find niche shopping areas and local boutiques, and, in the heart of St Helier, everything from high street brands to couture fashion.
 There are also beautiful, traditional markets selling fresh local produce from fruit to seafood.
-This vibrant sector adds to the Island’s community spirit and employs over 7,500 people (approx. 12% of the working population).
+This vibrant sector adds to the Island’s community spirit and employs over 7,500 people (approximately 12% of the working population).
 Jersey has a unique retail guarantee of locally produced goods through the ‘Genuine Jersey’ mark.

-Target Sectors & Industries
+Target Sectors and Industries

 Jersey has a diverse economy and welcomes successful companies and individuals from any sector (some exceptions do apply) who can bring economic benefit, and contribute to our community, and who want to make Jersey their home.

-You can find out more information on these sector’s and their presence on the Island in their dedicated pages linked above.
+You can find out more information on these sectors and their presence on the Island in their dedicated pages linked above.

-Jersey is truly open for business.
+Jersey is truly open for business!

 Peace of mind is priceless.
 Jersey has a strong, resilient economy which has seen consecutive annual growth in its GVA for the past 5 years.

 2018 saw 1.4% growth in the Island’s whole GVA, mostly driven by the financial service sector which observed a 2% increase (£39 million) over the year and contributes 39% (2/5) of the Island’s total GVA.
-The Island’s productivity measured in real term as GVA per FTE (full time employee) has remained stable and unchanged on a continual annual basis.
+The Island’s productivity measured in real term as GVA per FTE (full-time employee) has remained stable and unchanged on a continual annual basis.
 GVA per employee is also higher than many of our competitor jurisdictions with an average across all sectors of £72,000 per FTE.

 Jersey also observes annual increases in GDP, most recently in 2018 by 1.8%.
 Per head of the population GDP in 2018 was £43,470, almost a quarter higher than the UK average GDP.